rizkyhaksono/otakudesu-mobile/README.md

 # Otakudesu Mobile

-This project is my side project for fun.
+This is my side project for fun.

 ## Stack